Best Banjo Pickups – Buyer’s Guide and Reviews

 There’s a small volume control, so you can really take charge of how much your instrument cuts through.
 And with this pickup, it will cut through.

-It has an internally powered, active preamp that brings out the richness from your instrument.
+It has an internally powered, active preamp that brings out the richness of your instrument.

 Features: